Ahhj93/DiscordRPC-Plugin-for-QGIS/README.md

 - Updates the presence every 5 seconds to keep the information up to date.

 ## Installation
+### Installation via ZIP file
 1. Clone or download this repository.
 2. Open QGIS and go to "Plugins" > "Manage and Install Plugins".
 3. Click on the "Install from ZIP" button and select the downloaded ZIP file.
 4. Enable the "DiscordRPC Plugin for QGIS" plugin from the Plugins menu.

+### Instalation via QGIS
+1. Open QGIS and go to "Plugins" > "Manage and Install Plugins".
+2. Search DiscordRPC Plugin for QGIS and install.
+3. Enable the "DiscordRPC Plugin for QGIS" plugin from the Plugins menu.

 ## Usage
 1. Ensure you have Discord running on your computer.